CodingCult/sea-island/STORY.md

 [1][2]
 ```

-on second level celia finds a bottle with map. opening it unlocks map that just shows where in greater vancouver she is.
+on second level celia finds a bottle with map. opening it unlocks map that shows where in greater vancouver she is, allows her to teleport to levels she's unlocked.

 ### DELTA - frog